Bump.sh

 Getting a collection is a handy first example, but next lets try working with resources.

-Microcks uses examples with a particular naming contention, pairing up request examples and response examples with the same name.
-The naming convention is is <resource>_<id>, so sticking with the Train Travel API, we could do this:
+Microcks uses examples with a particular naming convention, pairing up request examples and response examples with the same name.
+As a best practice, the naming convention could <resource>_<id>, so sticking with the Train Travel API, we could do this:

 /bookings/{bookingId}: